arshraj-r/TimeSeries-Anomaly-Detection-Hub/README.md

 ## Dataset

-The project uses the NAB (Numenta Anomaly Benchmark) dataset.
-You can download the dataset from the [NAB GitHub repository](https://github.com/numenta/NAB).

-Example datasets used in this project:
-- **Ambient Temperature System Failure**: [CSV File](https://raw.githubusercontent.com/numenta/NAB/master/data/realKnownCause/ambient_temperature_system_failure.csv)
+The dataset used in this project is available at [Kaggle - Walmart Sales Dataset](https://www.kaggle.com/datasets/mikhail1681/walmart-sales).
+The dataset contains the following file:

+- **`Walmart_Sales.csv`**: This file contains historical sales data including information on sales, store_id, item_id, date, and other relevant features.

 ## Project Structure